-Congress reportedly was optimistic that COPA would survive constitutional challenges because of the stated exceptions for communications that had literary, artistic, political or scientific value, its application only to commercial sites, and use of "harmful to minors" rather than "indecent."
+Congress reportedly was optimistic that COPA would survive constitutional challenges in spite of the ruling on CDA because of the stated exceptions for communications that had literary, artistic, political or scientific value, its application only to commercial sites, and use of the court-tested "harmful to minors" language rather than "indecent."
 The definition of "harmful to minors" was based on the obscenity test created in Miller v.
 California, thereby requiring jurors to apply "contemporary community standards" when assessing material.
-The ACLU filed suit challenging the constitutionality of COPA, arguing that it violated the First Amendment rights of adults, and did not use the least restrictive means to advance a compelling government interest.
+The ACLU filed suit challenging the constitutionality of COPA, arguing that the statute violated the First Amendment rights of adults because it effectively banned constitutionally protected speech, and did not use the least restrictive means to advance a compelling government interest.
 A preliminary injunction was issued against enforcement on the act in February 1999, which was upheld by the Third Circuit Court of Appeals in June 2000.
 The Third Circuit ruled that the act was unconstitutional because its use of "community standards" resulted in material available to a nationwide audience being judged by the standards of the community most likely to be offended, since one cannot make material on the Internet available in some communities but not in others.

 The Department of Justice appealed the Third Circuit's decision to the Supreme Court.
 In May 2002, the Supreme Court held that COPA's use of the term "community standards" alone did not make the statute unconstitutional and vacated the Third Circuit's decision.
-However, the Court expressed no view as to whether COPA was unconstitutional for other reasons, remanded the case to the Third Circuit, and allowed the preliminary injunction to remain in effect.
+However, the Court expressed no view as to whether COPA is unconstitutional for other reasons.
+Therefore, the Court remanded the case to the Third Circuit for further review, and allowed the injunction against enforcement of the law to remain in effect.
 The Third Circuit again ruled in March 2003 that the law was unconstitutional.
-That decision was also appealed to the Supreme Court.
-On June 29, 2004, the Court affirmed the Third Circuit's preliminary injunction, but did not rule on whether the act is unconstitutional, instead remanding the case to the Third Circuit for trial.
-The Court concluded that the government did not demonstrate that COPA was the least restrictive means of achieving the goal; that, for example, the use of filters may be more effective.
-(See CRS Report 95-804 A.).
+That decision was also appealed to the Supreme Court, which heard oral arguments in March 2004.
+(See CRS Report 95-804 A.)